Anticoder03/Anticoder03/README.md

+Here's an updated version of your profile with the added ideology:

+---

 # Anicoder03 – Beyond logic, into innovation.
 ## Hi there! 👋 I'm Ashish Prajapati

 ### 💻 About Me
 I'm a **Full Stack Developer** passionate about building modern, scalable applications.
 I love working with **front-end & back-end technologies** to create impactful projects.

 ---

 ## 🔍 What Does "Anticoder03" Mean?

 The name **"Anticoder03"** represents:

 - **"Anti"** – A different or unconventional approach to coding, thinking outside the box.
 - **"Coder"** – Passion for programming and building creative solutions.
 - **"03"** – A unique identifier, a favorite number.

 ### 🚀 Philosophy Behind the Name
 "Anticoder03" symbolizes a **developer who challenges norms, writes efficient code, and innovates beyond traditional coding practices.**